taeann0990/taeann0990.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Some information about Taylor Pratt:

 Taylor Pratt is a undergraduate electrical engineer student at the University of Texas at Arlington.

-A place to include any other types of information that you'd like to include about yourself.
+Contact information:

 http://taeann0990.github.io/